PC-98

 1995

 Given their reputation for intense action games, it seemed like a pretty big departure when Compile entered the puzzle game arena.
 The gameplay in Puyo Puyo was a lot more action-oriented than typical Tetris clones from the era, so it wasn’t as big of a leap as you might think.
-The basic premise in the series is based around colored blobs that fall from the ceiling.
+The basic premise revolves around colored blobs that fall from the ceiling.
 By grouping these blobs by their color, players can eliminate them from the playing field.
 Similar to Dr. Mario, players can set up combination moves to clear several groups at once.
 By executing combos, players will cause garbage blobs to fall on their opponent’s screen.
 This creates an interesting risk/reward dynamic.
 Chaining together combos requires a certain amount of planning, but these plans could easily be ruined if your opponent drops garbage blocks on you before you can act on them.
-The original Puyo Puyo was a huge success, but the sequel really took the video game world by storm when it hit Japanese arcades in 1994.
+The original Puyo Puyo was a huge success, but the sequel took the video game world by storm when it hit Japanese arcades in 1994.
 It became one of the most popular games of the era and was subsequently ported to nearly a dozen different gaming platforms.
 Puyo Puyo 2 on the PC-98 was basically a bare-bones port of the original arcade game, but the FM synth soundtrack made it stand out.
 Puyo Puyo 2 is the best puzzle game on the system by a comfortable margin and holds up better than almost every other PC-98 game.

 Do you agree with this list?
 Let us know what you think by leaving a comment below.
 Your opinion matters!